AcrylicMarlin/TradingPost/README.md

 - The UserFlightPlan object represents a flightplan from another user.
 - The FlightPlan object represents one of your flightplans.
 - The Order object represents a completed order
-- MarketOrder represents a full market order.
+- The MarketOrder object represents a full market order.
     Containing an order object represent the good order.
 A ship object representing the ship that the goods went to, and the amount of credits you have left.
-- User represents a SpaceTraders user.
+- The User object represents a SpaceTraders user.
 Currently this only represents you.
 - The Jettison object represents a finished jettison request.
+- The Deposit object represents a deposit into a structure.
+- The Transfer object represents a transfer from one ship to another.